 Because maze-running can vary per game, there are three major game modes that players can specialize in (in order of danger levels):

-- Solo Run: Players race against each other to escape from the center of the maze.
+- Solo Run (Sa @Kardax): Players race against each other to escape from the center of the maze.
 They will be faced with various traps and obstacles to hinder their path.

 - Players may not use elemental power within the maze.
 Automatic disqualification.

 - Players may not bring weapons into the maze.
 Shields are allowed, within reason.

 - Players may not climb atop the walls of the maze.

 - Points follow an inverted system: the less points a player is rewarded, the better they are.

 - The place of the player by the end of the game determines the amount of points they are rewarded.
 1st place earns 1 point, 2nd place earns 2 points, etc. In team runs, team members combine their "place points," which is then added to the final score.
 Players who are eliminated/disqualified receive the largest score (which depends on the number of players currently in-play).

 - The nature in which players interact with traps can affect their score:

 - Fall (+2): player is caught within trap.